MuhammedBasith/empact-training-platform/backend/batch-management/README.md

 500 Internal Server Error if there’s an issue fetching employee Cognito IDs or creating the batch.

-2. Update Trainer ID for an Existing Batch
+2.Update Trainer ID for an Existing Batch

 Endpoint: PUT /api/v1/batch-management/:id